jkim644/FirstGroupRepo/README.md

 # READ ME

 # What the software does
-Asks the user for name and grade(s)

-Outputs the letter grade for the user to read
+Th software asks the user for name and grade(s).
+After the user writes it, the program outputs the letter grade for the user to read.

 # How to use it
-Input your name

-Input the numbered grade

-The program runs and outputs the letter grade
+Input your name, then input the numbered grade.
+The program runs and outputs the letter grade after it's entered.

 # Authors
-Jaclyn Kim

-Wabona Dandi
+Jaclyn Kim & Wabona Dandi